Close

 Credit: apkpure.com

 The Azoomee app from Tinizine Ltd. is an exciting social media network for kids between the ages of 6 and 12.
 With a wide selection of engaging content, including inspiring TV shows, action-packed games, and creative activities, it’s easy to see why Azoomee has become such a popular choice among parents who want to give their children access to quality entertainment.
-There are various different videos, games, and activities available to explore within the app.
+There are various videos, games, and activities available to explore within the app.

 • Price: Free to try and then $4.99 per month